-Manufacturing across the country is changing and the change is creating many high-paying opportunities for skilled individuals.
-Much of the current manufacturing workforce will be retiring soon creating openings in high-paying jobs from mechanical engineers to machine operators.
-Area manufacturers often offer our top students college scholarships and/or free on-the-job training opportunities.
+Manufacturing across the country is changing – and the change is creating many high-paying opportunities for skilled individuals, especially in the Jackson area!
+Much of the experienced manufacturing workforce is retiring – creating openings in high-paying jobs from mechanical engineers to machine operators.
+Area manufacturers often offer our top students college scholarships and/or paid on-the-job training opportunities.

 Students in the Precision Machining/Computer Aided Machining (CAM) program will learn to operate conventional mills, lathes, grinders, and drill presses.
-As students advance through the modules, they learn to program and operate Computer Numerical Controlled (CNC) mills and lathes.
-Additionally, students will have an opportunity to use Edgecam software and create programs to run on the CNC machines.
+Through the modules, they learn to program and operate Computer Numerical Controlled (CNC) mills and lathes.
+Additionally, students will have an opportunity to use Edgecam, Solid Works, and MasterCAM software and create programs to run on CNC machines.

-The Career Center has some of the most modern manufacturing equipment available in the area, including our state-of-the-art rapid prototyping machine that helps students see what their designs will look like before going into the production lab.
+The Career Center offers some of the most modern manufacturing equipment available in the area, including our state-of-the-art rapid prototyping machine and a FANUC six-axis robot.
+This ensures students will gain experience on industry modeled techniques.

-A typical day in the machining lab will involve both classroom time and lab time.
-Students will be responsible for handing in both bookwork and piecework assignments.
+A typical day in the machining program will involve both classroom time and lab time.
+Students will be responsible for completing a combination of both bookwork and piecework assignments.

 Students in Precision Machining also have the option to be part of the JAC3 Early / Middle College, which allows for dual enrollment at Jackson College, apprenticeships, and employment with local area manufacturers.

 Career Credentials & Certifications

 Area manufacturing businesses offer college tuition and scholarships for students in this class.
 Click the JAC3 link to learn more.